Renewable energy in Germany: Government policy

 The renewable energy sector benefited when the Alliance '90/The Greens party joined the federal government between 1998 and 2005.
 Support for renewable energy continued to some degree under the following governments, regardless of composition, including the current CDU/CSU and SPD coalition government starting in 2018 but did not prevent the collapse of German solar panel production.
 The renewable energy sector was aided initially by the Renewable Energy Sources Act that promotes renewable energy mainly by stipulating feed-in tariffs and recently also market premiums that grid operators must pay for renewable energy fed into the power grid; these premiums were reduced under governments without Green party participation.
 People who produce renewable energy can sell their 'product' at fixed prices for a period of 20 or 15 years.
 This has created a surge in the production of renewable energy.

 In 2012, Siemens estimated the total cost of renewable energy would come to at least €1.4 trillion (US$1.8 trillion) by 2030.

 For the 2011–2014 period, the federal government set aside 3.5 billion euros for scientific research in the country.

 Additionally, in 2001 a law was passed requiring the closing of all nuclear power plants within a period of 32 years.
 The shutdown time was extended to 2040 by a new government in 2010.
 After the Fukushima incident, the law was abrogated and the end of nuclear energy was set to 2022.
 After the 2013 federal elections, the new CDU/CSU and SPD coalition in important areas continued the Energiewende of the previous government, but also agreed on a major revision of the EEG.

 The German energy policy is framed within the European Union, and the March 2007 European Council in Brussels approved a mandatory energy plan that requires a 20% reduction of carbon dioxide emissions before the year 2020 and the consumption of renewable energies to be 20% of total EU consumption (compared to 7% in 2006).
 The accord indirectly acknowledged the role of nuclear energy — which is not commonly regarded as renewable, but emissions-free — in the reduction of the emission of greenhouse gases, allowing each member state to decide whether or not to use nuclear-generated electricity.

-Also, a compromise was reached to achieve a minimum quota of 10% biofuels in the total consumption of gasoline and diesel in transport in 2020.
+A compromise was reached to achieve a minimum quota of 10% biofuels in the total consumption of gasoline and diesel in transport in 2020.